-This small, stylish guesthouse is situated close to city center of Windhoek yet enjoys a tranquil location ensuring a good night’s sleep.
-With just 11 rooms, Olive Grove offers an intimate and relaxing stay, in an environment of elegant simplicity.
-All guest rooms have air conditioning, 100-percent cotton bed linens and down duvets, satellite TV, wireless Internet, wall-mounted safe, mini bar, and coffee- and tea-making facilities with homemade biscuits provided.
-Natural stone is prevalent throughout, especially in the bathrooms, which are spacious and particularly indulgent.
+This small, stylish guesthouse enjoys a tranquil location close to city center of Windhoek.
+With just 11 rooms, Olive Grove offers an intimate and relaxing stay in an environment of elegant simplicity.
+All guest rooms have air conditioning, fine-gauge cotton bed linens and down duvets, satellite TV, wireless Internet, safe, mini bar, and coffee- and tea-making facilities with homemade biscuits provided.
+Natural stone is prevalent throughout, especially in the indulgent bathrooms.
 Common areas include a central open-air lounge with fireplace, indoor and outdoor dining areas, plunge pool, open-air spa bath on the deck, and beautiful gardens.
-The Wellness Room offers a selection of spa treatments, perfect for unwinding after a long round of travel.The open-to-view gourmet kitchen serves a full breakfast and elegant dinners.
+The Wellness Room offers a selection of spa treatments, a welcome way to unwind after a long round of travel.The open-to-view gourmet kitchen serves a full breakfast and elegant dinners.
 Each guest room has its own veranda with tables and chairs, for guests who may wish to dine al fresco in privacy.

 Kulala Desert Lodge